 }

-As discussed earlier, \(dpDown_u\) can be computed from the \(dpDown\) values of \(u\)'s children.
+As we discussed above, \(dpDown_u\) can be calculated from the \(dpDown\) values of \(u\)'s children.

-To compute \(dpUp_u\), note that after moving from \(u\) to its parent \(par\), we have two options:
+To calculate \(dpUp_u\), note that after going from \(u\) to its parent \(par\), we can take two paths.

-1. Move further upward: In this case, the answer is \(1 + dpUp_{par}\) (assuming \(par\) is the parent of \(u\)).
+We can go up again.
+In this case, the answer is \(1 + dpUp_{par}\) (assuming \(par\) is the parent of vertex \(u\)).

 const int maxn = 1e5 + 10;